 The Chatham Southeast neighborhood has a greater percentage of children living in poverty (54.2%) than found in 95.4% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

-American households most often have a car, and regularly they have two or three.
-But households in the Chatham Southeast neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Chatham Southeast neighborhood have a highly unusual car ownership.
 19.6% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 95.1% of U.S. neighborhoods.

 Did you know that the Chatham Southeast neighborhood has more African and Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 12.3% of this neighborhood's residents have African ancestry and 12.3% have Sub-Saharan African ancestry.